NoiseEee/eat-shit-bot/README.md

 # eat-shit-bot
 > Lmao

 This is a twitter bot to retweet people who use a certain phrase.
-Currently, that phrase is "eat shit".
+Currently, that phrase is "get bent".

 Many thanks to the original @ https://github.com/skiprox/eat-shit-bot